gcharest/oss-presentations/3-pillars/pillars.md

 ## Why

-Well, it's in the updated Directive on Management of IT, so I guess you should it...
+Well, it's in the updated Directive on Management of IT and will be in the Digital Policy, so I guess you should do it?

 ------